 As the author explained VSEPR theory, I was amazed at how the simple geometric shapes I’d been learning since elementary school could explain the repulsion between electron clouds.
 That summer, I read two chapters a day in pure awe.
 Chemistry was the first science class that challenged me to visualize abstract concepts on a completely new scale while incorporating the problem solving and logical deduction that I loved from math.
 During labs, I felt a genuine sense of purpose.
 Rather than following a list of directions, I brought theory to life by testing the properties of chemical reactions.
 Science was no longer about memorizing facts; it became discovery and application.

 Virtually all of Stanford’s undergraduates live on campus.
-Write a note to your future roommate that reveals something about you or that will help your roommate — and us — know you better.
-(100 to 250 words)
+Write a note to your future roommate that reveals something about you or that will help your roommate – and us – get to know you better.

-- What should he or she know about you?
+- What should your roommate know about you?

-- Are you a lover of the outdoors who will be careful not to track in dirt?
+- Are you a lover of the outdoors, but will always be careful not to track in dirt?

 Whatever it is, this is an opportunity to reveal an aspect of your personality that really wouldn’t fit anywhere else in the application.

-Make it unique, interesting, and memorable.
+Make it unique, interesting, and memorable, while keeping it within the 100-250 word limit.
 Try to go offbeat here – this is the perfect chance to add to your application without worrying about narrative.

 Stanford Roommate Essay Example